streamlit/docs/content/library/api/performance/_index.md

 ## Manage state

 Streamlit re-executes your script with each user interaction.
-Widgets have built-in statefullness between reruns, but Session State lets you do more!
+Widgets have built-in statefulness between reruns, but Session State lets you do more!

 <TileContainer>
 <RefCard href="/develop/api-reference/caching-and-state/st.session_state" size="half" >